parkersruth/parkersruth.github.io/content/_index.md

 I reviewed applications to the Stanford Computer Science PhD program in 2022 and 2023.
 I represented the Human Computer Interaction research area and advocated for applicants from both traditional and untraditional pathways.

 ### UW Bioengineering Department Curriculum Committee
-I was selected to represent my undergraduate cohort on department curriculum committee.
+I was selected to represent my undergraduate cohort on the department curriculum committee.
 We discussed improvements to department curriculum and student programs, collect student feedback, propose solutions to improve the academic experience.